beginner001-etc/php-framework-for-learning/README.md

 The sample code in the book is a **Framework for Learning**.
 Framework for learning consists of **Framework** and **Mini Blog Application**.

-I translated from Japanese to English.
+I translated the sample code from Japanese to English.

 ### **Reference site of Framework for Learning.**
 http://beginner001.html.xdomain.jp/learning-00.html